-Once you have added a Precipitation Calculator, the Configuration window has these settings tabs where there are many available conditions to set:
+Once you have added a Precipitation Calculator, the Configuration window has these settings tabs where there are many available conditions to set on the Conditions and Options tabs and with the specialized Plot Renderer.

+Conditions

-- Conditions: Set the conditions for your calculation that define the Matrix phase and Precipitate phase.
-Choose the Calculation Type. - Options: Modify Numerical Parameters that determine how the conditions are calculated. - There are also unique settings available for this calculator once you add a "Plot Renderer " on page 36.
+Set the conditions for your calculation that define the Matrix phase and Precipitate phase.
+Choose the Calculation Type.

+"Matrix Phase Settings" on page 20